xapian/xapian/xapian-core/docs/admin_notes.rst

 "copydatabase" example program included with Xapian.
-This is a lot slower to run than "quartzcompact" or "xapian-compact", since it has to perform the sorting of the term occurrence data from scratch, but should be faster than a reindex from source data since it doesn't need to perform the tokenisation step.
+This is a lot slower to run than "quartzcompact" or "xapian-compact", since it has to perform the sorting of the term occurrence data from scratch, but should be faster than a re-index from source data since it doesn't need to perform the tokenisation step.
 It is also useful if you no longer have the source data available.

 The following command will copy a database from "SOURCE" to "DESTINATION",